When transitioning to a general data protection regulations (GDPR) help desk, you should look for software that:

-In this post, we’ll take an in-depth look at our help desk solution, HelpSpot.
-We’ll discuss how it provides your agents with all the features to manage all incoming support requests and meet GDPR compliance requirements.
+In this post, we’ll take an in-depth look at HelpSpot and discuss how it provides your agents with all the features to manage all incoming support requests and meet GDPR compliance requirements.

-Is your support team looking for ahelp desk with all the tools to handle requests and keep your data GDPR compliant at the same time?
-Get started with our free 21-day trial to see if HelpSpot is the right fit for your team.
+HelpSpot’s EU-hosted help desk comes with user-friendly ticket management tools and features to keep your data GDPR compliant.
+Start a free 21-day trial to see if HelpSpot is the right fit for your team.

 We strive to keep HelpSpot user-friendly, plus, our email management platform comes with advanced functionality that lets your agents: